-In order to protect the wealth and diversity of activities available to students at Williams—first academics, but also athletics, the arts, cultural events, volunteer work, evening speakers, and evening exams—the College has reserved the hours of 8:00 am to 4:00 pm Monday through Friday as well as 7:00 pm to 9:40 pm Monday and Wednesday evenings for academic courses.
+In order to protect the wealth and diversity of activities available to students at Williams—first academics, but also athletics, the arts, cultural events, volunteer work, evening speakers, and evening exams—the College has reserved the hours of 8:00 am to 4:00 pm Monday through Friday as well as 7:00 pm to 9:40 pm Monday evening for academic courses.
 All required class meetings and curricular activities, including tutorial meetings should be scheduled during these hours.
-Unless meeting in the Monday or Wednesday evening time slots, all classes, including labs, should conclude by the end of the academic day, 4:00 pm.
+Unless meeting in the Monday evening time slot, all classes, including labs, should conclude by the end of the academic day, 4:00 pm.
 All other activities, including practices and rehearsals, should be scheduled outside of that time.
 As a rule, athletic practices begin at 4:15 pm.

 Exceptions to Division of the Day

 The CSC must approve all exceptions to Division of the Day.
 Course instructors who plan an academic activity that falls outside of Division of the Day and where attendance is mandatory (evening exam, film screening, performance, field trip) must petition the CSC for approval.
 Email David Zimmerman, Chair and Kath Kilventon, Registrar.

 Courses may hold evening examinations (except on Monday evenings) with the approval of the CSC.
 One class must be cancelled for each evening exam.
 In cases where conflicts occur between requested times for evening exams in different courses, or where the student enrollment for simultaneously scheduled exams overlaps significantly, the Chair of CSC will ask the relevant course instructors to try to work it out between themselves.

 - Before scheduling an evening exam time, please check the schedule of already-approved evening exams and if possible, avoid conflicts.